nowane/eatspiration/TESTING.md

 ## Documentation of any open bugs

 - When adding an ingredient er preperation step, when the user tries to click at the input field this does not always work as intended.
 Clicking at the placeholder input text doesn't activate the input.
 The user has to click next to the placeholder text to be able to type in it.

+- User added images do not contaien an alt tag.

 [Back to table of content](#table-of-content)